 - If the patient is a newborn or infant.
 This drug has benzyl alcohol in it.
 Benzyl alcohol may cause severe and sometimes deadly side effects in newborns or infants.
 Do not give this drug to a newborn or infant.

 This drug may interact with other drugs or health problems.

-- If your child has high blood sugar (diabetes), some urine ketone tests may be wrong.
-Talk with the doctor.
+- If you have high blood sugar (diabetes), some urine ketone tests may be wrong.
+Talk with your doctor.

 - Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.